List of Alaska Airlines destinations

 Alaska Airlines is a major airline in the United States, headquartered in the Seattle metropolitan area, Washington.
 As of 2021, its combined network offers 1,200 flights to more than 115 destinations in the United States, Canada, Mexico, Costa Rica, and Belize under the Alaska Airlines and Horizon Air brands.
 Its primary hubs are Seattle–Tacoma International Airport, Portland International Airport, Ted Stevens Anchorage International Airport, and Los Angeles International Airport.

 The airline was founded in 1932 and, during the period of regulation, connected numerous airstrips in Alaska to major cities, and the state of Alaska to Seattle.
 In 1969, Alaska only served Seattle in the lower 48, though they did offer connecting service to Texas on Braniff International Airlines.
 Alaska also flew to Portland starting in 1951, but later discontinued the route.

 After deregulation in 1978, Alaska began connecting California cities to Seattle.
 In 1985, the airline first served a state that didn't border the Pacific Ocean, starting service to Boise, Idaho; Phoenix, Arizona; and Tucson, Arizona.

 Alaska expanded to Mexico in 1988 and began adding destinations in the Midwestern and Eastern United States in the early 2000s.
 Alaska's first transcontinental route was to Washington, D.C. in 2001.
 Competition between Alaska Airlines and Delta Air Lines for control of Seattle resulted in a larger expansion in the 2010s.
 The acquisition of Virgin America by the Alaska Air Group added service to Dallas Love Field when the brands merged in early 2018.

 Alaska started service to the state of Hawaii in 2007.
 After six years of service they flew 11% of all passenger traffic to the state.
 After its acquisition of Hawaiian Air in 2024, the Alaska Air Group announced plans to launch intercontinental service on up to 12 routes from its hub in Seattle.
-The first of these routes, to Narita International Airport near Tokyo, debuted in May 2025 and is planned to be followed by service to Seoul/Incheon in September.
+The first of these routes, to Narita International Airport near Tokyo, debuted in May 2025, followed by service to Seoul/Incheon in September 2025.
 Additional year-round flights to Rome and London–Heathrow and a seasonal flight to Reykjavík are planned to launch in 2026.